Optimal day-ahead offering strategy for large producers based on market price response learning: Introduction

-The structure of this article is as follows.
-Section \ref{sec:methodology} will describe in detail the proposed methodology, from the optimal discretization of supply curves to the marginal price formation and the Bayesian regression employed to characterize the relationship between the marginal price and the GENCO's strategy.
-Section \ref{sec:stoch_model} will introduce the stochastic optimization problem for the GENCO.
-Then, a case study will be shown in Section \ref{sec:case}, including out-of-sample testing of the optimal strategy.
-Finally, Section \ref{sec:conclu} will draw the main conclusions of this work.
+This article is organized as follows.
+Section \ref{sec:genco_problem} describes the stochastic optimization problem faced by GENCO when offering her energy blocks in the day-ahead market.
+Section \ref{sec:methodology} details the proposed methodology, from the constraint learning background, to the optimal discretization of supply curves and the final stochastic optimization problem under the DCL approach.
+Then, a case study is presented in Section \ref{sec:case}, including out-of-sample testing of the optimal strategy.
+Finally, Section \ref{sec:conclu} draws the main conclusions of this work.